1) Colour Revolt/Manchester Orchestra/Eric Skelton/All Get Out

 On this tour Manchester Orchestra was recording the “What’s Left Behind” DVD.
 It documents the preshow heat, showing MO keyboardist Chris Freeman getting tattooed in the back of their van.
 The heat was a focus of conversation, but what happened inside later that night couldn’t have been imagined.
 Much of the actual show went undocumented because the heat inside the Tavern was too much for the cameras to handle, and cut their battery life in half.
 Along with the camera malfunction, the stage monitors were going out and the vocalist from each band was getting electrocuted by the microphone.

 According to Manchester Orchestra front man Andy Hull “It was 126 degrees inside and 106 degrees outside.
 When you stepped outside it felt like a cool 76 degrees because of how horrible it was in the venue.”
 The venue was maxed beyond legal capacity, and the bands were forced to stop their sets time after time to hand out water to the crowd and to leave the stage and catch their breath themselves.
 Drummer Jeremiah Edmond remembers leaving the stage several times.
-Something that was confirmed Andy Hulls recount of the show.
+Something that was confirmed in Andy Hull’s recount of the show.

 All Get Out front-man Nathan Hussey remembers this show for different reasons than the heat.
 This was one of the bands first shows with what would be their main line up for years to come, and the first time he handed over a burned copy of the Spitting EP to the Favorite Gentlemen crew.
 Hull also remembers this vividly, as he listened to their EP in their van with Jesse Coppenbarger of Colour Revolt.
 Hussey remembers it as one of the first times they felt like a real band and felt like they were part of the Favorite Gentlemen community.

 Eric Skelton’s band then consisted of Nate Poole on guitar, Josh Kean filling in for Mike Mewborne on drums, and Taylor Bray playing bass.
 Skelton’s memories of the show were more than the heat also.
 He remembers as soon as they finished playing, Hull jumped on stage and started throwing out waters to the crowd.
-For the locals openers it was about something else though.
+For the local openers it was about something else.
 Manchester Orchestra was on the verge of national fame, and Colour Revolt was the darling of Spin magazine and many a music journalist were coining them as one of the next big bands in America.
 Skelton remembers the energy and excitement of the crowd.
 There was a reason they were bearing the heat.

 2) Thursday/Murder by Death/This Day Forward